xtuml/bridgepoint/doc-bridgepoint/notes/8458_model_element_move_tests/8458_Model_Element_Move_Tests.dnt.md

 7.12.2.
 ImportFailClass1, ImportFailClass2, R1, R2, and the imported class
 related across R3 in Source package is moved to Destination package.
->* Options menu is shown for displaying information of the removal of the imported class.
+>* Options menu is shown for displaying downgrades.
+>>* Check the following items to ensure a downgrade occurred:
+>>>* Imported class reference to ModelElementMoveTests::Source::FailureCasesComponent::FailureCasesComponentPackage::InvisibleImports::InvisibleImportClass to unassigned
 >* Perform undo.

 7.13 Pessimistic Locking Test - test checkout of RGOs with a Pessimistic locking RCS.
 (Uses test model [??](#??))